mohamad171/modo_client/README.md

 1. **Initialize a Project:**

-   Run the following command to start the project initialization process:
+   Run the following command at root of project to start the project initialization process:

    ```bash
    modo init